Raneemoqaily7/my---notes/firstApp.md

 #This is another Comment
 #This is another Comment

-* Prevent Code From Run
+***Prevent Code From Run***
 #print("programming")  /// this code will not excueted

-* Comments importtant for other programmers to give a notes and describe the code
+* Comments important for other programmers to give a notes and describe the code

-"""
+- """
-This
+- This
-is
+- is
-Not
+- Not
-Comment
+- Comment
- """
+- """